 Hello again!
 Wow, two posts in two days!
 (See?
 I'm trying hard!)
 This last few weeks I've been working hard on a little hexagon project, which you will see next week, I promise!
 As I was basting these hexies, I remembered that I haven't shown you the last hexie project I completed, a while back.
 It's just a small piece, 10.5" x 12.5", with no intended purpose.. it's "just because."
 After all, not everything needs to serve a purpose, right?
 Sometimes you just want to have fun working on something.
 In this case, I just wanted to play with this colour combination- turquoise, yellow green and purpley blue.
+It's quilted with Aurifil 50 wt. thread, in a light lime green, colour #1231 which ties the colours together nicely.
+Straight lines passing through all the hexagon points secures them well.

 As you can see, these hexies are not sewn together in the usual way - what's known as EPP - English Paper Piecing.
 This technique is referred to as "modern hexagons."
 They are carefully applied to the background with tiny dots of glue on the back at each point, leaving a narrow space between each hexagon as they are positioned, then the quilting passes through each one to secure them in place.
 I love using Aleene's Fabric Fusion Permanent Fabric Adhesive for this job.
 It's a permanent washable nontoxic adhesive that dries clear and is flexible.
 It works well as the "nozzle" has a very fine tip, perfect for tiny dots of glue.
 Trust me, you don't want gobs of glue oozing out from behind your hexagons.